 If you’re looking for gift ideas that don’t take too much from our planet, I’ve rounded up some of my favourite eco-friendly finds in one place for you.

-I’m not calling this a guide, and it is by no means comprehensive, but here are some ideas that jumped out at me, from small businesses that – to the best of my knowledge – have really thought about all aspects of the environmental impact of their products, including their packaging and end-of-life.
+There’s such a growing understanding of the need to shop sustainably, it’s really heartening to see.
+Here are just a few gift ideas that jumped out at me, from small businesses that – to the best of my knowledge – have really thought about all aspects of the environmental impact of their products, including their packaging and end-of-life.

 I’ll be adding more eco-friendly gift ideas to this post as I find them, so do check back and hopefully you’ll find some inspiration for your nearest and dearest.
 If you’re looking for a small gift, stocking filler or Secret Santa gift, you can also check out my Eco-friendly Small Gifts under £10 blog.

 Eco-friendly Gift Ideas for Crafters